ShawnMurdzek-NOAA/nature_run_wflow/README.md

 # Nature Run Workflow

-Rocoto workflow for running a WRF simulation that will serve as an Observing System Simulation Experiment (OSSE) nature run.
+Rocoto workflow and supporting scripts for running a WRF-based nature run (NR) for an Observing System Simulation Experiment (OSSE) nature run.
+Documentation for Rocoto can be found [here](https://christopherwharrop.github.io/rocoto/).

+## Organization:

+- `wflow`: Contains the workflow XML file and supporting scripts to run the workflow tasks.
+- `wrf_wps_namelists`: Contains the namelists for the various workflow tasks.

+### Components:

+Components are housed in the `src` directory, which is specified in `wflow/nature_wflow.xml`.
+Components include:

+- NCAR's Weather Research & Forecasting Model (WRF).
+[Version 4.4.2](https://github.com/wrf-model/WRF/releases/tag/v4.4.2) was used for this project.
+- NCAR's WRF Pre-Processing System (WPS).
+[Version 4.4](https://github.com/wrf-model/WPS/releases/tag/v4.4) was used for this project.
+- NOAA/EMC's Unified Post Processor (UPP).
+The [Nature_Run_SSM](https://github.com/ShawnMurdzek-NOAA/UPP/tree/Nature_Run_SSM) branch was used for this project.
+- NOAA/GSL's Pygraf, which is a python-based graphics package.
+The [nature_run](https://github.com/ShawnMurdzek-NOAA/pygraf/tree/nature_run) branch was used for this project.

-### Prerequisites:
+### Input Data:

-- Compiled version of WRF in WRFDIR
-- Compiled version of WPS in WPSDIR
-- Compiled version of UPP in UPP_DIR/tests/install/bin
+The nature run relies on various datasets for initial conditions, boundary conditions, and various static fields.
+Paths for these datasets are set in `wflow/nature_wflow.xml`.
+Datasets include:

-- RAP GRIB2 output (for ICs and LBCs) in RAPDIR.
+- Rapid Refresh (RAP) GRIB2 output (for ICs and LBCs) in `RAPDIR`.
 RAP GRIB2 output should be further organized into subdirectories in RAPDIR based on the day the RAP was initialized.
 These subdirectories need to follow the naming convention `YYYYmmdd`.
+Data can be found on Amazon AWS [here](https://noaa-rap-pds.s3.amazonaws.com/index.html).
-- HRRR GRIB2 output (for ICs and LBCs) in HRRRDIR
+- High-Resolution Rapid Refresh (HRRR) GRIB2 output (for ICs) in `HRRRDIR`.
+Data can be found on Amazon AWS [here](https://noaa-hrrr-bdp-pds.s3.amazonaws.com/index.html).
-- namelist.wps.HRRR and namelist.wps.RAP files in WPSDIR
-- WRFDIR contains a run directory with real.exe, wrf.exe, and namelist.input
-- Version of GSL's pygraf in PYGRAFDIR that can handle multiple output files every hour (so some modifications need to be made to the regular pygraf package)
+- Static data required for GEOG (a component of WPS) in `STATICDIR`.
+Data can be found on the NCAR WRF website [here](https://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html).

+## Running The Nature Run

+1. Download the various input datasets listed above (RAP, HRRR, GEOG static datasets).
+2. Download and compile the various components listed above (WRF, WPS, UPP, pygraf).
+3. Update the directories in `wflow/nature_wflow.xml` as well as the namelists in `wrf_wps_namelists` to match your machine.
+Job parameters (e.g., account, queue) will also need to be updated in `wflow/nature_wflow.xml`.
+4. If not running on a supported machine (Hera, Jet, Orion), add `wflow/env/*.env` files to configure the environment for the various workflow tasks.

 ### Using Cron

 It's easiest to run this workflow using cron so that rocotorun is executed every _X_ minutes.
-To edit your crontab, use the following command in your home direcory:
+To edit your crontab, use the following command in your home directory:

 `crontab -e`